svrooij/sonos2mqtt/README.md

 * `unmute` - Unmute the volume
 * `sleep` (payload requires number) - Set a sleeptimer for x amount of minutes (from payload)

+### Generic commands

+There are also some genir commands not tied to a specific speaker.
+These generic commands should be send to `sonos/cmd/command` like `sonos/cmd/pauseall`.

+Generic commands:

+* `pauseall` - Pause all speakers know to the bridge.
+* `listalarms` - This will fetch all the current alarms and sends them to `sonos/alarms`.

 ## Use [PM2](http://pm2.keymetrics.io) to run in background